mikrdgz/recharge-docs/docs/headless-overview.md

 ## Backend Processing
 Once an order is processed via ReCharge, you will need to sync this data so that it is simultaneously reflected in your external system.
 We provide webhooks your application can listen for when an event occurs in the ReCharge system.
 See [Webhooks Overview](docs/webhooks-overview.md).
 Your application can then take action based on the data contained in our webhooks service payload.

-## Customer Portal
+## Merchant and Customer Portals

+The ReCharge Merchant Portal lets you configure your ReCharge store's settings and manually edit customers, subcription products and more.
+For an overview of the Customer Portal, see our [Knowledge Base](https://support.rechargepayments.com/hc/en-us/articles/360008683274-Customer-portal-).

-The Customer Portal is where customers interact with their subscriptions and alter them at their convenience.
+The [Customer Portal](https://support.rechargepayments.com/hc/en-us/articles/360008683274-Customer-portal-) is where shoppers interact with their ReCharge subscriptions and alter them at their convenience.
 They can edit subscriptions frequency, view purchase history, updating billing information and more.

 ## Resources
 - [ReCharge Full API Reference](https://developer.rechargepayments.com/)